Apps & Software

 • Pay-per-execution: You only pay for the compute resources required to run your code.
 There are no idle charges when your functions are not running.

-• Multiple languages: Functions supports C#, JavaScript, Python, PowerShell, Java and more.
+• Multiple languages: Functions support C#, JavaScript, Python, PowerShell, Java, and more.
 You can develop functions in your preferred language.

 Developing .NET Functions locally